 *Please note that this service is now offered by appointment only, due to the COVID-19 pandemic*

-Fees for this service are payable in £/UKP not EURO.
-We only accept payments in cash.
+Fees for this service are payable in £/UKP, not EURO.
+We only accept debit/credit card payments.

-There are three types of legalisation of documents:
+There are four types of legalisation of documents:

 - POWER OF ATTORNEYS